Funeral Directors Category: London

 After the funeral, each family is offered an After Care Contact, where they can talk about whatever they want – it’s an opportunity for Compassionate Funerals to signpost individuals to bereavement support if they think there might be a need for it.

 Hasina is a strong advocate of training in all aspects of the work they do, and training opportunities are taken where and when possible.
-Hasina has completed the National Association of Funeral Directors’ DipFAA course and is in the process of completing the DipFD course whilst also offering training to the community around them; Funeral Awareness Workshops aimed at carers and CQC friendly Level 2 in Death, Dying and Bereavement courses are both provided by Compassionate Funerals.
+Hasina has completed the National Association of Funeral Directors’ DipFAA course and DipFD course, whilst also offering training to the community around them; Funeral Awareness Workshops aimed at carers and CQC friendly Level 2 in Death, Dying and Bereavement courses are both provided by Compassionate Funerals.

 They also have strong links with many diverse groups in the locality, and have an extensive community engagement programme, running Death Cafes, Advance Planning, Difficult Conversations, Fun Days, Jumble Trail – and they have a mobile ‘Before I Die’ wall that they use as a conversation starter at events locally.
 They partner with Redbridge Libraries in a funded project called ‘The Final Party’ which aims to remove fears and barriers around the subject of death through various interactive events.
 They fund raise for both local hospices, and are a Drop Spot for recycled goods for one of them.
 They are also often asked to speak publicly with various professions: GPs, nurses, hospitals, universities and adult social services, and do radio, TV and print interviews whenever they can.

 A holistic, bespoke funeral service that puts the family at the heart of each funeral.